Manitowoc, Wisconsin: History

 On September 5, 1962, a 20 lb piece of the seven-ton Sputnik 4 crashed on North 8th Street.
 Sputnik 4 was a USSR satellite, part of the Sputnik program and a test-flight of the Vostok spacecraft that would be used for the first human spaceflight.
 It was launched on May 15, 1960.

 A bug in the guidance system had pointed the capsule in the wrong direction, so instead of dropping into the atmosphere the satellite moved into a higher orbit.
 It re-entered the atmosphere on or about September 5, 1962.
 A cast was made from the original piece before the Soviets claimed it, and the cast was displayed at the Rahr West Art Museum.
 A customer in a nearby art gallery jokingly suggested that the city should hold a festival to celebrate the crash.
 The city held the first Sputnikfest in 2008, which was organized by the head of both museums.

 Manitowoc was historically a sundown town that prohibited African Americans from staying overnight.
 In 1968, the policy forced a visiting Gwendolyn Brooks to stay at Holy Family College, just outside of Manitowoc, after a poetry reading.

 Manitowoc is home to the Wisconsin Maritime Museum, and is one endpoint of the ferry route of the SS Badger, which connects U.S. Route 10 to Ludington, Michigan.

 Since the late 1990s, several new shopping centers have opened in the city, mostly on the southwest side of the city along Interstate 43, including the new Harbor Town Center shopping complex.
 The downtown area has also seen a resurgence, with several new restaurants opening, and the recent announcement of new $100,000+ condominiums on the Manitowoc River, along with a completion of the riverwalk trail.

+In December 2022, Manitowoc was designated Wisconsin's World War II Heritage City by the US National Park Service.
+In early 2023, an 87-unit apartment building south of the Manitowoc River was completed.
+Also in 2023, Mayor Justin Nickels stated he planned to continue adding amenities along the river.
 The bulk of the redevelopment in the city has been undertaken by the public/private partnership the Manitowoc County Economic Development Corporation.

-In December 2022, Manitowoc was designated Wisconsin's World War II Heritage City by the US National Park Service.